Australian World Series Cricket team in the West Indies in 1979

 The World Series Cricket tour of the West Indies took place between February and April 1979.
 It was the second tour event of World Series Cricket after the World XI New Zealand tour earlier in the season.
-It was the first tour to feature the WSC West Indies and WSC Supertests.
+It was the first tour to feature the West Indies and WSC Supertests.
 The five match Supertest series was drawn 1–1.
 It ran in parallel with the ODI series which the West Indies won easily, 8–2.